sailidaer-source/SQL-Learn/RDBMS.md

 - Data types of columns
 - Table/column permissions
 - Constraints
-- Indexes and table relationships
+- Indexes and table relationshipss

 ### Use Information Schema to Count Columns in table
 ```
 SELECT COUNT(*) AS column_count
 FROM information_schema.COLUMNS